hhodek/UWMadisonEC-DataAnalyticsBC-Project3/README.md

 In this project, we will create a webpage showcasing an interactive map to see different types of natural
 disasters in different areas of the United States and the world.
 Each layer will hold data for each disaster
-type (earthquakes, fires, tornados, volcanos, and tsunamis) with animation and color/sizing for each marker.
+type (earthquakes, fires, tornados, volcanos, and tsunamis) with animation and color/sizing for each marker. \

----

-There is also an interactive graph to explore volcano variables and a "/chart" page with the full natural disaster variable interactive graph which includes a dropdown to select which natural disaster to compare variables from. *Adding this page messed up the volcano data for the volcano chart so working on that and other fixes*

 ---